 1. Follow an advent devotional

-We have chosen to do an Advent Jesse Tree.
-I first read about this over at Life Rearranged and felt totally inspired to do one with my family.
-The Advent Jesse Tree explores the lineage of Jesus, starting with creation and ending with his birth and is a great way to daily focus in on the true meaning of the season during the advent period.
+We have chosen to do an Advent Jesse Tree which explores the lineage of Jesus, starting with creation and ending with his birth.
+It is a great way to daily focus in on the true meaning of the season during the advent period.

 One of the great things about the Advent Jesse Tree is that it is very adaptable.
 You can make the devotions as short, simple, creative or fancy as you like.
 You can do crafts, sing songs, practice memory verses or simply unwrap pretty ornaments which point to Jesus.